SlinkyWalnut/Embedded-Challenge/README.md

-Press start button to start reading

-Once start is pressed,

-Show Fourier magnitude graph on display
+Show magnitude graph on display
-Have reset graph buttons

-Give a warning popup when a symptom gets to a certain intenaity dismiss warnings with button
+Go to status page when a symptom is detected past the threshhold Show Symptom on status page

 Symptoms:
     - fidgeting
     - tremors (shaking)

-Intensity will be shown on a graph(each one has their own)
+Intensity will be shown on a graph